JohnSchruben/3d-chess/About/readme-build.txt

 The application can be built just like the HW.
-Run Gradle installDist to build.
+Run Gradle installDist in the ou-cs-cg directory to build.